qial/qvisuals/README.md

 #### Development goals:

-- Convert to Eclipse project with standard java structure:
+- Convert to Eclipse project with standard java structure

-- Finish adding methods to ProcessingEffect class such that Processing code can be pasted directly from a sketch into an effect.
+- Finish adding methods to ProcessingEffect class such that Processing code can be pasted directly from a sketch into an effect
 - Set things up so this project can be imported as a JAR into Processing
 - Save/load effect parameters
-- Load new effects on the fly instead of a compiled 1-9 list.
+- Load new effects on the fly instead of a compiled 1-9 list
 - Export-to-video button for simplified export of good effects
-- Better effect abstraction to describe effects as shapes moving through time and hide the math.
+- Better effect abstraction to describe effects as shapes moving through time and hide the math
-- Support for colored textures and effects beyond grayscale.
+- Support for colored textures and effects beyond grayscale
 - MIDI input support to change effect parameters using hardware controllers
 - Support for choosing output resolutions
-- Seamlessly transform effect code to produce same output across range of resolutions.
+- Seamlessly transform effect code to produce same output across range of resolutions
 - Global BPM settings to re-render effects for different BPMs.
 (Default is 120bpm still)
-- PulseSequencer to render sine wave pulse shapes, definable by speed, amount, and size of pulse.
+- PulseSequencer to render sine wave pulse shapes, definable by speed, amount, and size of pulse